Digital Darts

 During the installation process, you’re asked to remove hreflang tags inserted from other apps or Shopify.
 This does not affect the app, but multiple hreflang tags confuses Google.

 We suggest removing old hreflang tags once the app is installed in all stores.
-Mapping does not need to be complete.
-Most multi-regional and multi-lingual Shopify stores have poor hreflang tags to begin with.
+Mapping does not need to be complete because most Shopify stores have poor hreflang tags to begin with.

-Most translation apps like Langify v2, Translate My Store, and Translation Lab use Shopify’s native single-store hreflang tags.
-The app removes the tags through the multi-store-hreflang-tags.liquid file.
+Most translation apps like Langify v2, Translate My Store, and Translation Lab use Shopify’s native hreflang tags.
+You need to contact Shopify support to ask them to disable their default hreflang tags for each store.

 Remove all other hreflang tags by searching “hreflang” in the theme.liquid file.
 If you can’t find the tags, they may be in the snippets folder.
 Use the Liquify – Shopify Enhanced Code Search/Editor Chrome Extension to locate where the tags are inserted.